One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning: Implementation Details

+Conflicting gradients are a primary challenge in MTRL, often impeding stable optimization.
+To mitigate this, we adopt the MoCo algorithm from the LibMTL library~\citep{moco}\footnote{\url{https://github.com/median-research-group/LibMTL}}.
+MoCo is a gradient correction method that finds a consensual update direction by dynamically adjusting task weights.
+This process operates on momentum-smoothed gradients, which provide a more stable estimate of each task's long-term descent direction compared to noisy single-step gradients.
+The procedure involves two main steps:

-\begin{itemize} \item \textbf{(1).
-Momentum-based Gradient Smoothing.} Instead of using the noisy, single-step gradient $g_i(t)$ for each task $i$ at step $t$, MoCo maintains a momentum-based moving average of the gradients, denoted as $y_i(t)$.
-This provides a more stable and reliable estimate of each task's long-term descent direction.
-The update rule is:
+\begin{itemize} \item \textbf{Momentum-based Gradient Smoothing.} To obtain a stable estimate of each task's descent direction, we maintain a momentum-based moving average, $y_i(t)$, of its past gradients.
+For each task $i$ at step $t$, the update rule is:

+where $g'_i(t)$ is the raw gradient $g_i(t)$ normalized and scaled by its task loss, and $\beta$ is the momentum coefficient.
+This smooths out noisy single-step gradients.